farhaan-mukarram/farhaan-mukarram/README.md

-# About me 👋
+# About me

 Hi there!
-I'm a front-end engineer passionate about creating user friendly and performant web applications.
+I'm a front-end engineer passionate about creating user-friendly and performant web applications.
 I enjoy tackling complex problems and finding creative solutions.

 In addition to my front-end skills, I'm also interested in data science/machine learning and I often spend my spare time exploring these

 <!-- Add projects section here -->

-# Interests💡
+# Interests

-- Front-End development 👨‍💻
+- Front-End development
-- Data science & machine learning 🤖
+- Data science & machine learning

-# Skills and Technologies 🖥️
+# Skills and Technologies
 ## Front-End Development

 <table>